cmu-hgc-mac/hgcal-module-testing-gui/README.md

 Once finished, run `python3 writeconfig.py` to create the configuration file.
 The file will not be overwritten when you update the repository (i.e. with `git pull`).

 ## Using the GUI
-Currently, the GUI has to be run on the Centos PC used for testing.
+Currently, the GUI has to be run on the external PC used for testing.
 The GUI can be opened by simply running `python3 TestingGUIBase.py` from a terminal window.
 There are several parts of the GUI that are highly setup-dependent and may have to be heavily modified or **entirely re-implemented** for other MACs, but we'll discuss that later.
 For now, let's assume your setup is the same as the CMU setup.

 The GUI consists of three main windows.
 The "Module Setup" window controls the selection of the module type and number (which determines the serial number) and other settings.
 The "Select Tests" window is initially disabled and allows the user to select which tests to run once the system is set up.
 The "Status Bar" summarizes the current status of the testing system with several indicators.
 Several values and settings are stored in the `configuration.yaml` file, including the site code ('CM' for CMU) and things like the test stand IP address.
 Lastly, the GUI has a "Debug Mode" which can be toggled with the checkbox on the bottom.
 In Debug Mode, the GUI will run normally but will not interface with any of the testing equipment, but it will interface with the user, so it is helpful for understanding the flow of testing and ensuring things are being done as expected inside the GUI.